Diversity, Equity and Inclusion Resources

 Diversity Coordinator, Office of Diversity and Inclusion

-The Office of Student Disability Services provides educational opportunities for individuals with disabilities through equal access, empowerment, support, resources, advocacy, collaboration and outreach throughout the University and community.
-Student Disability Services.
+The Center for Educational Accessibility & Disability Resources provides educational opportunities for individuals with disabilities through equal access, empowerment, support, resources, advocacy, collaboration and outreach throughout the University and community.

 Laventrice Ridgeway, Coordinator

 The Office of Multicultural Student Affairs (OMSA) was created June 1990 to meet the goals of the University through assisting minority students in pursuit of resources that contribute to navigating the community and institution.
 The Office of Multicultural Student Affairs aims to provide an environment that facilitates holistic academic, personal, and social development.
 We strive for success through diversity, inclusion, and opportunity.
 These foci are accomplished through leadership enrichment, pragmatic mentoring, and a sustained commitment to lifelong learning.
 Join us on Facebook at USA Office of Multicultural Student Affairs and follow us on Twitter and Instagram @omsausa.
 For more information, email firstname.lastname@example.org or call (251) 460-6895.

 Global USA oversees the English Language Center, international student affairs, study abroad and exchange, global outreach, remote campuses and the Center for Continuing Education & Conference Services.
 If you are interested in study abroad you can find opportunities here.
 There are more than 800 programs available through Global USA’s site, including faculty led programs, reciprocal exchange programs and direct enroll programs.

 The Jewish and Holocaust Studies minor is part of a rich, multidisciplinary curriculum, offering students an opportunity to study the Nazi Holocaust and all aspects of Jewish culture, history and religion in Europe and America.